mobingilabs/docs/README.md

 Roles and permissions in Mobingi RBAC are isolated based on namespaces.
 What this means is that a role can only be created under a specific namespace, with namespace-specific permissions attached to it.

-Mobingi root users \(the main account you registered to Mobingi, in email address form\) are always super admins, or have unrestricted access across namespaces.
+Mobingi root users are always super admins, or have unrestricted access across namespaces.
 Typically, root users should create subusers and assign specific roles to them.